Space-TimeWillTell/Channeling-Keyser-Soze/tutorial.md

 ## Keeping things interesting

-Left to themselves, pursuit rules can end up bland: tick boxes or accumulate points until you have enough to declare yourself victorious.
-While numbers and dice and criticals can be sufficient to keep some pursuits interestings, others may end up feeling uninteresting and rehashed.
-Let's see what we can do if the players and their opposition have taken too many times the same rolls.
+Some chases work nicely, but others can end up uninteresting.
+Apparently, this is starting to be the case here.
+Let's see what we can do to liven things up.

 - Alice: "Desmond, Erika, something is going to force you to change tactics.
 Tell me what!"